Find Schools

 Job Demand for Credit Counselors

 In the United States, there were 38,300 jobs for Credit Counselor in 2016.
 New jobs are being produced at a rate of 13.8% which is above the national average.
 The Bureau of Labor Statistics predicts 5,300 new jobs for Credit Counselor by 2026.
-Due to new job openings and attrition, there will be an average of 3,800 job openings in this field each year.
+The BLS estimates 3,800 yearly job openings in this field.

 undefined